fommil/fpmortals/manuscript/complete.md

 ### `Divisible` and `Applicative`

-To derive the `Equal` for our case class with two parameters, we reused the instance that scalaz provides for tuples.
+To derive the `Equal` for our case class with two parameters, we reused the instance that Scalaz provides for tuples.
 But where did the tuple instance come from?

 A more specific typeclass than `Contravariant` is `Divisible`, and `Equal`